dPrep - Opening lecture

 • Mix of lectures, team work and self-study – all are necessary

-• Slow me down (yes, that's needed)
+• Slow me down (yes, that's needed!)

 Research and teaching (all openly available)

-Getting to know your "science" skills...
+Getting to know your programming skills...

 • Who's ever used R?
 (Share your coolest R experience!)